RiaAggarwal/project-templates/README.md

 ## Retrieving the data locally:

-(1) To download the data file 2002FemPreg.dat.gz, from the Think stats website http://www.greenteapress.com/thinkstats/nsfg.html.
+(1) Download the data file 2002FemPreg.dat.gz, from the Think stats website http://www.greenteapress.com/thinkstats/nsfg.html.

 (2) Edit the file: __config/data-params.json__ to include the path/location of the downloaded data in the value of the _indir_ key

 ## Running the project

-* To setup the environment
+* To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`

 ### Building the project stages using `run.py`

 * To get the data, from the project root dir, run `python run.py data features`
-  - This fetches the data, then creates features and saves them in the location specified in `features-params.json`.
+  - This fetches the data, then creates features and saves them in the cleaned data in data/temp directory..
 * To get the results of statistical test, from the project root dir, run `python run.py data features model`
   - This fetches the data, creates the features, creates a statistical model and saves the result of the ttest in the data/out directory.